 We offer access to Theory Test Pro which is a simulation of the UK's car, HGV, PCV and motorcycle driving theory tests.

-You can access our encyclopedia resources by signing with your library number and PIN.
+You can access our encyclopedia resources by signing with your library number.

 Britannica offers resources for different ages:

 - Britannica Junior for ages 5 to 12 - access in a library or from home

 - Britannica Student for ages 13 to 18 - access in a library or from home

 - Encyclopedia Britannica over 18 - access in a library or from home